jeroen1322/ImgComp-2/README.md

 If there are more then one image uploaded and processed, the files will be put in a .zip called "gecomprimeerd.zip" and downloaded automatically.
 If there is just one image uploaded and processed, that one image will be downloaded directly.

 ###Issues:
 - No JPEG support.
-Will be implemented soon.
 Now there is only JPG & PNG support.
+Should be easy fix.